gaepdit/air-web/docs/Workflows/Enforcement-workflow.md

 * An Enforcement Action can be added to an open Case File.
 * An Enforcement Action can be edited while the Case File is open.
+* An Enforcement Action can be submitted for review.
-* An Enforcement Action can be closed as unsent.
+* An Enforcement Action can be issued (closed as sent) or canceled (closed as unsent), disabling the review process.
-* Issuing an Enforcement Action closes it and disables all editing (including deleting).
 * Comments can be added and edited.
 * A Comment can be deleted *(not shown)*.
 * An Enforcement Action can be deleted *(not shown)*.

+### Consent Order

+* If the Enforcement Action is a Consent Order, Stipulated Penalties can be added.

 ## Enforcement Action Review